 Despite federal tradition and constitutional anchorage, the goals of democratic decentralization or ”Gram Swaraj” of the 600,000 villages in India are far from achieved.

 By having a politically educated and motivated local population, who know their rights and responsibilities, the vertical separation of powers can function as foreseen in the Constitution.
-Through state-level discussions and political seminars with local partner organisations in Rajasthan and Kerala, the Foundation builds capacities on the ground, thereby strengthening the bottom-up approach in the local federal structures.
+Through state-level discussions and political seminars with local partner organisations in Rajasthan, the Foundation builds capacities on the ground, thereby strengthening the bottom-up approach in the local federal structures.

 The approach in India is complimented by the publications and the events - Asia Federalism Dialogues as a series of online seminars; Talking Federalism, an online conversation and the International Munich Federalism Days, a conference for global exchange on development and research on federalism.

 India is becoming less safe for women and children to live in; sexual crimes against this group are on the rise.